sudosoph/docs/content/how-to/advanced-configuration.md

 section.io uses the official Varnish distributions published by [Varnish Cache]. section.io does not use custom-compiled builds of Varnish.

 Varnish is started, listening on port 80.
-Varnish will be initialised with the VCL found in the default.vcl file in the corresponding subdirectory of your section.io application repository.
+Varnish will be initialized with the VCL found in the default.vcl file in the corresponding subdirectory of your section.io application repository.

 Assuming Varnish is the first proxy in your proxy stack, Varnish will receive connections from the section.io TLS Offload Proxy with two additional HTTP request headers, X-Forwarded-For containing the downstream client IP address and any intermediate proxy IP addresses, and also X-Forwarded-Proto which will specify either http or https depending on the protocol with which the downstream client connected.